autocrossblog/autocrossblog_astro/src/content/post/2007/2007-03-26-the-motor-is-in-the-project-240z.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
-author: chris
+author: "chris"
 publishDate: 2007-03-26T10:26:27+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/the-motor-is-in-the-project-240z"
+excerpt: "Follow along as we make progress in our Project 240z, from separating the transmission to successfully installing the motor."
 title: "The motor is in the Project 240z!"
-excerpt: "Follow along as we make progress in our Project 240z, from separating the transmission to successfully installing the motor."
-url: 'the-motor-is-in-the-project-240z'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 Look out Jeffs, the motor is in the Project 240z!
 Dad and I spent all day today working on the car, and I even swung by one of Jeef's old employer's to pickup some parts today as well.